aaronbloomfield/ics/hws/hw-buffer.md

 - Your compiled shellcode.s file should be named `shellcode.o` -- we
   are going to run a disassembler on that file, so please name it correctly.
-- Your final binary should be called `shellcode-test` -- we are going to execute it, so please name it correctly.
+- Your final binary should be called `shellcode_test` -- we are going to execute it, so please name it correctly.